Friday, October 12th, 2018

 Chris Rycroft and his lab apply these concepts to simulate a diverse array of real-world phenomena, from the motion of solids and liquids in space, to the growth and behavior of organic creatures.

-With special guest Roy Gould, researcher at the Harvard Center for Astrophysics, TED Talks speaker, and author of The Universe in Creation.
+Celebrating the launch of the Exoplanet Spectroscopy Laboratory's exoplanet-finding website - a tool with wide reaching applications and full public access.
+With speaker Dr. Roy Gould - researcher at the Harvard Center for Astrophysics, TED Talks speaker, and author of The Universe in Creation.